mateusgm/playground/problems-ds/modelling/README.md

 What assumptions can you make?
 Why and when? (i.e When is it safe to assume "normal")

-## Biases

-When you sample, what bias are you inflicting?
+How to efficiently represent 5 dimension in a chart or in a video?

+How would you handle an imbalanced dataset?

-How do you control for biases?
+How do you handle missing or corrupted data in a dataset?

-What are some of the first things that come to mind when I do X in terms of biasing your data?

-## Process
+## Feature selection

 How do you select features?

-How do you evaluate a model?

-Train/test/validate sets

-Cross-validation
+What are some good ways for performing feature selection that do not involve exhaustive search?

+How to apply Machine Learning to audio data, images, texts, graphs, etc?

+What to do with categorical variables of high cardinality?

+Can a feature that doesnt help alone, be useful when another feature is added?